roy-natsir/orchis-project/packages/contracts/README.md

 Smart Contracts

-The core smart contract logic for the Eripmav Portfolio is built using the Foundry framework.
+The core smart contract logic for the Orchis Portfolio is built using the Foundry framework.
 This package is located in packages/contracts/.
 Contracts

     ProfessionalCV.sol: Manages the on-chain storage of professional data, including work experience, skills, and educational background.